 Quannapowitt Players presents Mothers and Sons, a drama by Terrence McNally. performances are March 22 thru April 6, 2019.
 The cast includes TCS member Jason Hair-Wynn.
 For info and tickets visit: http://www.qptheater.com/

 State 284 presents Mamma Mia, the show with the music of ABBA.
 Performances are March 23-31, 2019.
 Cast members include TCS members Susan Austin, Tom Kelleher, Maggie Kelleher, and Hanna Burnett.
 Direction and choreography by Kathleen Tringale, and music direction by Shawn Gelzleichter.
+Matthew Putnam was in the band.
 For tickets and info visit: http://stage284.com/main-stage/

 Marblehead Little Theatre presents Jesus Christ Superstar, the musical by Andrew Lloyd Webber and Tim Rice.
 Performances are April 5-14, 2019.
 Many of those involved worked on TCS’ recent production of Children of Eden, including director Alexandra Dietrich, choreographer Kathleen Tringale, and cast members James White, Andy Leblanc, Bobby Imperato, Fernando Barbosa, Mel Ingalls, and Sabrina Ornae.
 Other TCS members in the cast include Amanda Raponi, Nick Raponi, Jill Sliby, Christine Dickinson, and Kim Misci.
 For tickets and info visit: http://www.mltlive.com/